onshape-public/go-client/onshape/docs/BTSplineHandleFilter2971.md

 `func (o *BTSplineHandleFilter2971) HasBtType() bool`

 HasBtType returns a boolean if a field has been set.

+### GetAllowsSplineHandle

+`func (o *BTSplineHandleFilter2971) GetAllowsSplineHandle() bool`

+GetAllowsSplineHandle returns the AllowsSplineHandle field if non-nil, zero value otherwise.

+### GetAllowsSplineHandleOk

+`func (o *BTSplineHandleFilter2971) GetAllowsSplineHandleOk() (*bool, bool)`

+GetAllowsSplineHandleOk returns a tuple with the AllowsSplineHandle field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAllowsSplineHandle

+`func (o *BTSplineHandleFilter2971) SetAllowsSplineHandle(v bool)`

+SetAllowsSplineHandle sets AllowsSplineHandle field to given value.

+### HasAllowsSplineHandle

+`func (o *BTSplineHandleFilter2971) HasAllowsSplineHandle() bool`

+HasAllowsSplineHandle returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)